-Microsoft has officially announced Windows 11 and is expected to arrive in the public domain in Nov 2021.
+Microsoft has officially announced Windows 11 is expected to arrive in the public domain in Nov 2021.
 If you want to test Windows 11 as early as possible, you can register for Windows Insider.
 Microsoft has also released a tool to check if your PC will support Windows 11.
 You need to download the PC Health Check tool from the Microsoft website and run it on your PC.
 If your PC can run Windows 11, you will receive a message, “This PC can run Windows 11.”
 In case your PC does not support the upcoming Windows 11 OS, you can examine hardware requirements in detail by running a freeware tool, WhyNot11.

 Once you have downloaded Windows 11 ISO and want to install it on your PC, it is better to create a bootable USB flash drive.
 Using a bootable USB flash drive or a Pen drive, you can easily boot into your PC and install Windows 11.
 We recommend installing the latest Windows 11 OS on a separate partition and not deleting old Windows 10 because Microsoft will take at least six months to release its final version.
 Till the final version arrives, you will find several bugs in the early released Windows 11 ISO.